The 12 PCI DSS Requirements Explained

 Requirements 8 and 9: Accountability and Physical Security

-Requirement 8 is identity and access management (IAM)—making sure you know who accessed what and when.
+Requirement 8 is identity and access management (IAM) — making sure you know who accessed what and when.
 This means logging account creation, modification, and deletion.
-It means logging login attempts (especially failures).
+It means logging login attempts, especially failures.
 It means having unique user IDs so you can trace actions back to a specific person.
-The point is that if something goes wrong—a data theft, an unauthorized change, a suspicious access pattern—you can investigate and understand what happened.
+The point is that if something goes wrong — a data theft, an unauthorized change, a suspicious access pattern — you can investigate and understand what happened.
 Without this level of accountability, you have no way of knowing whether a breach happened or who was involved.

-Requirement 9 is physical security—securing the actual buildings, server rooms, and hardware where card data lives.
+Requirement 9 is physical security — securing the actual buildings, server rooms, and hardware where card data lives.
 If someone can walk into your data center and plug a USB drive into a server to copy data, your encryption and access controls don't matter.
 Physical security means restricted access to facilities where systems are housed, surveillance systems, visitor logs, and procedures for handling sensitive materials.
 For a small business, this might mean a locked closet with servers and restricted key access.
 For a larger organization, it might mean a dedicated secure data center with badge access, cameras, and comprehensive logging of who enters and when.

 The reason these two get grouped together is that they're both about detecting what actually happened rather than preventing the attack in the first place.
-Requirements 1-7 are preventive: they try to stop bad things from happening.
-Requirements 8-9 are detective: they help you figure out what bad thing happened and who did it.
-And that's genuinely important because despite your best prevention efforts, breaches happen.
-When they do, logs and accountability information are what let you understand the scope of the breach and respond appropriately.
+Requirements 1 through 7 are preventive: they try to stop bad things from happening.
+Requirements 8 and 9 are detective: they help you figure out what bad thing happened and who did it.
+That's genuinely important because when breaches happen, logs and accountability information are what let you understand the scope of the breach and respond appropriately.

 Requirements 10 Through 12: Maintenance and Documentation

 Requirement 10 is log retention and active monitoring.
-This means keeping logs for a sufficient period—typically at least one year, with at least three months readily accessible—and actually reviewing them to detect and respond to suspicious activity.
+This means keeping logs for a sufficient period — typically at least one year, with at least three months readily accessible — and actually reviewing them to detect and respond to suspicious activity.
 This is the "proof of monitoring" requirement.
 You have logs.
 But are you reading them?
 When something suspicious shows up, do you investigate?
 This is the difference between having logs and actually having visibility.

 Requirement 12 is the policy and training layer.
 You need documented security policies that explain what your organization's requirements are around card data handling, access control, change management, incident response, and vendor management.
 You need employee awareness training so people understand the policies and their responsibility for following them.
-You need an incident response plan that explains what happens if a breach is detected—who needs to be notified, what the investigation process looks like, how you contain the damage.
+You need an incident response plan that explains what happens if a breach is detected — who needs to be notified, what the investigation process looks like, how you contain the damage.
 And you need to actually conduct incident response tabletops or simulations so people understand their roles before an actual emergency happens.

 These sound administrative compared to the technical requirements, but they're not less important.
 Many organizations fail audits because they're missing documentation, even when they're actually implementing the controls correctly.
 An auditor can't verify a control that isn't documented.
-That's why Requirement 12 matters.
-It's not bureaucracy for its own sake.
+That's why Requirement 12 matters — it's not bureaucracy for its own sake.
 It's proof that you've thought through what you're doing and that you're doing it intentionally, not accidentally.

 What These Twelve Requirements Actually Prevent